diodechain/website/_posts/2023-08-16-NGO-and-mission-team-communication.md

 ---
 ### Security for NGO and Mission Team Communication

 In today's interconnected world, NGOs, international organizations, and mission groups grapple with securing communication channels amidst a diverse and changing landscape.
 Ensuring privacy and security for exchanging sensitive data is paramount.
-This is why Diode's goal is to remove obstacles, enabling mission teams to fulfill their purpose to serve, equip, develop, and empower people, even in the toughest global settings, while maintaining peak security levels with a decentralized platform.
+This is why Diode's goal is to remove obstacles, [enabling teams](https://diode.io/solutions/app/) to fulfill their purpose to serve, equip, develop, and empower people, even in the toughest global settings, while maintaining peak security levels with a decentralized platform.

 **The Challenge of Secure Communication for NGO and Mission Organizations:**